 We are finding new ways to serve.

-Takeout dinners are offered each weekend, and picnic lunches are available on Thursdays, Fridays and Saturdays.
-You can enjoy seasonal favourites that include fresh produce from our gardens, plus add-ons like honey, farm fresh eggs, produce boxes and specialty baked items.
-Chef Damien prepares and packs every meal with the assistance of our kitchen assistants Emily and Luke, and several on-site volunteers.
-They follow stringent safety protocols including handwashing, wearing face masks, and regularly sterilizing all surfaces and cooking equipment.
-Payment is received by e-transfer and pickup is easy and touchless in our schoolhouse driveway.
+Our new online store means you can enjoy frozen meals and soups, honey and honey products, farm fresh eggs, and specialty baked items.
+Chef Damien prepares and packs every meal following stringent safety protocols including handwashing, face masks, and regularly sterilizing all surfaces and cooking equipment.
+Payment is received by e-transfer and porch pickup is easy.